 - Black crusty debris in the ears

-Is there a Way to Tell the Difference Between Ear Yeast Infections and Ear Mites?
+How to Tell the Difference Between Ear Yeast Infections and Ear Mites: Our Veterinarians Explain

 As you can see, both dog ear yeast infections and ear mites have many similar symptoms.
-But there are major differences!
-Did you catch them while reading the two lists of signs to be on the lookout for?
+But there are major differences.
+Let’s review.
+A dog ear yeast infection is a fungus.
+In contrast, ear mites are parasites. –

-Furthermore, with an ear yeast infection, a truly horrible odor will be noticeable whereas with mites, your nose might not be able to smell anything at all.
+- With an ear yeast infection, an odor will be noticeable, whereas with mites, your nose might not be able to smell anything at all.

-But the #1 way to tell the difference is this: ear mites produce dark red, brown, or black crumbly substances.
+- But the #1 way to tell the difference is this: ear mites produce dark red, brown, or black crumbly substances.
 Sort of like coffee grounds.
 See dark matter falling out of their ears?
 It may be mites.
 Keep in mind; however, that yeast ear infections also produce a black, crumbly substance, and ear mites are uncommon in dogs.

-This discharge is a combination of dried blood (from all that scratching), wax, debris, and those nasty little mites.
+This discharge seen in mites is a combination of dried blood (from all that scratching), wax, debris, and those nasty little mites.
 Yeast infections in your dog’s ear can also look black or brown but will have a creamier texture.

 The only way to definitively tell if your dog has ear mites or a yeast infection is to look at an ear swab under the microscope.
 While many people do not have a microscope at their house, this is where your vet will come in to help.
 They can easily see ear mites under the microscope and be able to tell you the cause of your dog’s ear issues.